jsm28/matholymp-py/docs/static-site.rst

 adding all papers at the same time, and must omit it if there is only one day at the competition.

+If the papers being added to the website have corrections relative to the versions used in the exam, you may wish to edit the Description column in :file:`papers.csv` to note this.

 Adding data after an event
 ^^^^^^^^^^^^^^^^^^^^^^^^^^